Phishing and Social Engineering

 Security update required"Update your information"Steals banking credentials

-Defense: Call your bank directly using the number on your card.
+Defense: call the bank using the number printed on the back of your card.

 Tech Support Scams